mongoose-os-apps/shelly-homekit/README.md

  Download it and upload via web interface (this firmware does not support pulling from a remote URL).

- Script [here](tools/flash_shelly.sh) for an automateded way to revert your devices to sock firmware.
+ Script [here](tools/flash_shelly.sh) for an automated way to revert your devices to sock firmware.
    * ./flash_shelly.sh -m revert hostname.local

 ## Contributions and Development